clearlinux/clear-linux-documentation/source/self-contained-cluster.rst

 gateway.

-Gateway Setup
+Gateway setup
 -------------

-The dual-homed gateway node in this isolates the CIAO Cluster from the corporate network.
+The dual-homed gateway node in this isolates the ciao Cluster from the corporate network.
 It has the following functionality:

-* DHCP Server for the CIAO Nodes
+* DHCP Server for the ciao Nodes
-* DNS Server for the CIAO Nodes
+* DNS Server for the ciao Nodes
-* A NAT and basic firewall between the CIAO Network and the corporate network
+* A NAT and basic firewall between the ciao Network and the corporate network

 .. note::